 Suitable for clients working with outcome-measure, depression, anxiety, stress, dass-21, validated.
 This tool can be used as a standalone worksheet or as part of a structured homework plan.

-Create a free account to access 10 professional CBT tools per month.
+Create a free account to access 10 worksheets per month.

 The PHQ-15 is a 15-item somatic symptom severity measure.
 Each item is rated 0-2, producing a total score of 0-30.
 Used as the IAPT measure for medically unexplained symptoms (MUS).